4nsei/hangout-lagger/README.md

 # hangout-lagger
-- doesnt work on all hangout games
+- not all hangout games are supported
-- basically instant
-- shouldnt kick that much
+- abuses a vulnerability within many hangout games